On fairness of multi-center allocation problems

-\rule{1\columnwidth}{1pt} \begin{description} \item[Step~$0$]: Let $N^1=N$, and $O^1=O$. \item[Step~$\tau$ $(\geq 1)$:] For each $c\in C$, let $i_c^\tau \equiv \max_{\succ_c} N_c^\tau$ be the agent with the highest priority among the remaining agents in $N_c^\tau$.
+\rule{1\columnwidth}{1pt} \paragraph{Construction of trading opportunity sets($\mathcal{T}$)} \begin{description} \item[Step~$0$]: Let $N^1=N$, and $O^1=O$. \item[Step~$\tau$ $(\geq 1)$:] For each $c\in C$ with $N_c^\tau\neq \emptyset$, let $i_c^\tau \equiv \max_{\succ_c} N_c^\tau$ be the agent with the highest priority among the remaining agents in $N_c^\tau$.
 For each $c\in C$, let $i_c^\tau$ point to his best preferred object among remaining objects according to $R_{i_c^\tau}$; and let each remaining object in $O_c^\tau$ point to $i_c^\tau $.
-There exists at least one \emph{cycle}.
-For each cycle, define the trading opportunity set $T_i(R)$ for each involved agent $i$ as the set of objects pointing to $i$.
+Define the trading opportunity set $T_{i_c^\tau}(R)$ as the set of objects pointing to $i_c^\tau$.
+Also, given agents and objects' pointing graph, there exists at least one \emph{cycle}.
 Remove all agents and objects involved in cycles.
 Let $N^{\tau+1},O^{\tau+1}$ be the remaining agents and objects, respectively.
 If $N^{\tau+1}$ is not empty, then proceed to step~$\tau+1$. \item[Termination:] The algorithm terminates when no agent remains. \end{description} \rule{1\columnwidth}{1pt}

 We use $\mathcal{T}$ to represent the algorithm above.
 The algorithm naturally defines each agent's trading opportunity set because it captures a practical implementation as follows: Agents are asked, in the order of their priorities, which available object they would use for consumption or trade, to best meet their preferences.
 For each agent with the highest priority, his trading opportunity set equals the set of objects in their center.
 That is, the opportunity set for each top-ranked agent does not depend on any agent's preference.
 Moreover, for each remaining agent $j$, the trading opportunity set $T_j(R)$ does not depend on $j$'s preference $R_j$, but on the preferences of agents who have higher priority than $j$.